 The Leader-Call was founded in 1911 as the Laurel Daily Argus and the later changed its name to the Laurel Daily Leader before assuming its current name in 1930.

 This entry was posted on Thursday, March 29th, 2012 at 12:41 pm and is filed under Business News, Layoffs, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.